Sadman2539/tourism-website-we-travel-server-side/README.md

 ## Services We Provide:

-- We provide best travel packages for users
+- All visitors can see our service and choose the best package for them.
-- User can select their package from our existing packages
+- Visitors can sign up using an email and password or with a google account then can place orders and manage personal orders.
-- We care about users' safety
+- Users can add a new service.
 - We're professional in dealings traveling problems
 - Users will get customer care from our dedicated members